 The Patriots have agreed to terms on a contract with first-round draft pick Devin McCourty, a source told ESPN's Mike Reiss.
 McCourty, the last of the team's 12 draft picks to sign, is expected to be on the field for Thursday's first practice of training camp.

-For more Red Sox coverage, visit the Red Sox team page.
+For more Patriots news, visit the WEEI.com Patriots team page.

 Jackie Mac joins the guys to discuss her thoughts on a possible mid-season tournament in the NBA, LeBron's return to Cleveland, trade rumors with the Celtics and Red Sox, and Darrelle Revis' contract situation.

 Jackie MacMullan of ESPN Boston to talk about the Lebron James Saga, the possibility of Rajon Rondo being traded, and the future of Marcus Smart.

 Former coach of Celtics 1st-round pick Marcus Smart, Travis Ford joins MFB to talk about what Celtics fans should expect from the strong point guard.
 Among other things, Coach Ford says Smart will be a hard worker, and will improve his shooting ability.